 Bright overhead lighting can give plenty of contrast and lighting variations.
 These variations can be very difficult to record.
 Futhermore, settings for video recording should use a wide dynamic range that can capture as much detail as possible.
 This will allow to bring out shadows and highlights in post production.
 Not to mention, it’s a good idea to record audio with a safety channel.
 If the audience or the band is too loud, you may get unwanted audio distortion or clipping.
 And don’t forget, you will need very steady hands if not using a tripod.

-Clients may need quick turnaround for video production.
+Quick turnaround for video production.

 For this event, I used Sony’s New S-Cinetone Picture Profile on Sony A7iv camera.
 Not only does it provide a straight out of camera video, the video may only need slight editing.
 Therefore, this picture profile fullfils quick turnaround video production projects.